 The program for choral conductors includes individual lessons with the choral conducting faculty, and lessons during regularly supervised sessions with the repertory and recital choruses.
 Attendance at a weekly seminar, Repertory Chorus rehearsals, and membership in the Yale Camerata are required each term, as is participation as a singer in either the Yale Schola Cantorum or the Repertory Chorus.
 First-year students conduct Repertory Chorus in two shared performances.
 Second- and third-year students present a degree recital with the Recital Chorus.
 Choral conducting students are required to study voice as a secondary instrument for two terms and are encouraged to pursue other secondary instrumental studies.
-Students who are enrolled in the School of Music through the Institute of Sacred Music will have additional requirements as specified by the Institute.
+For more information about curriculum and degree requirements of the Yale School of Music, please see the School of Music bulletin.
+Students who are enrolled in the School of Music through the Institute of Sacred Music may have additional requirements as specified by the Institute.
 All students are expected to avail themselves of the offerings of the University, particularly courses in the Department of Music.
 Of particular interest to choral conductors are the music and theology courses listed under the Program in Religion and the Arts.

 Choral conductors are advised to observe rehearsals of each of the various vocal and instrumental ensembles.
 Further conducting experience is gained by serving as assistant conductor for one of the faculty-led choruses, and by directing the Battell Chapel and Marquand Chapel choirs.
-Visiting guest conductors have included Harold Decker, George Guest, Stefan Parkman, Sir David Willcocks, and Robert Shaw.
-Two guest conductors will visit in 2004-2005: Krzysztof Penderecki and Sir David Willcocks.
+Visiting guest conductors have included Harold Decker, George Guest, Stefan Parkman, Sir David Willcocks, Robert Shaw, and Krzysztof Penderecki.
+In 2005-2006, the guest conductor will be Sir Neville Marriner.